On minimal codes arising from projective embeddings of point-line geometries: Some remarkable families of codes

-If $\varphi$ is a non-degenerate alternating form, the polar Grassmann code arising from it is called {\it symplectic Grassmann code}; if $\varphi$ is a non-degenerate orthogonal form, the code arising from it is called {\it orthogonal Grassmann code } and if $\varphi$ is a non-degenerate hermitian form, the code arising from it is called {\it hermitian Grassmann code}.
+If $\varphi$ is a non-degenerate alternating form, the polar Grassmann code arising from it is called \emph{symplectic Grassmann code}; if $\varphi$ is a non-degenerate orthogonal form, the code arising from it is called \emph{orthogonal Grassmann code } and if $\varphi$ is a non-degenerate hermitian form, the code arising from it is called \emph{ hermitian Grassmann code}.

-The only known result on the connectedness of the complement of a geometric hyperplane of $\Delta_{n,k}$ is proved in~\cite[Theorem 2.1]{Kasikova} and holds for $k=2$ and for polar Grassmann geometries where all lines have at least 4 points.
-So, applying~\cite[Theorem 2.1]{Kasikova} and Corollary~\ref{main cor} we have \begin{prop} Line symplectic Grassmann codes, line orthogonal Grassmann codes and line hermitian Grassmann codes defined by polar Grassmann geometries defined over a finite field $\FF_q\neq\FF_2$ are minimal codes. \end{prop} In the rest of this section we survey the current state of the art art regarding the information available from the literature on the parameters of polar Grassmann codes.
+The only known result on the connectedness of the complement of a geometric hyperplane of $\Delta_{n,k}$ for $k<n$ is proved in~\cite[Theorem 2.1]{Kasikova} and holds for $k=2$ and for polar Grassmann geometries where all lines have at least $4$ points.
+So, applying~\cite[Theorem 2.1]{Kasikova} and Corollary~\ref{main cor} we have \begin{prop} Line symplectic Grassmann codes, line orthogonal Grassmann codes and line hermitian Grassmann codes defined by line polar grassmannians over a finite field $\FF_q\neq\FF_2$ are minimal codes. \end{prop} For $k=n$, the complement of a geometric hyperplane of a classical dual polar space $\Delta_{n,n}$ is always connected; see~\cite{ShultThas,Cardinali2009,McInroy2010}.
+It is also well known that classical dual polar spaces of symplectic and orthogonal type afford projective embeddings.
+So, by Corollary~\ref{main cor} and Proposition~\ref{cmhp}, we have \begin{theorem} Let $\Delta_{n,n}$ be a dual polar space of either symplectic or orthogonal type.
+Then, for any projective embedding $\vep:\Delta_{n,n}\to\PG(V)$ the code $\cC(\vep(\Delta_{n,n}))$ is minimal. \end{theorem} \begin{remark} The Grassmann embedding of a symplectic dual polar space is projective.
+The Grassmann embedding of an orthogonal dual polar space is not projective; however also in this latter case, $\Delta_{n,n}$ affords a projective embedding of dimension $2^n$ which is projective: the \emph{spin embedding}; see~\cite{Chevalley1954}.
+Theorem~\ref{dpp} in this case applies to the codes arising from the image of the spin embedding as well as to the quotients of this embedding. \end{remark}

+In the rest of this section we survey the current state of the art art regarding the information available from the literature on the parameters of polar Grassmann codes.

-\subsubsection{Symplectic Grassmann codes}
+\subsubsection{\sc Symplectic Grassmann codes}

 Let $V:=V(2n,q)$ be a $2n$-dimensional vector space equipped with a non-degenerate bilinear alternating form $\varphi$ with Witt index $n$.